zhangjinshui-nerveee/nerveee-web/source/_posts/brst_review.md

 # The Ethical Dimension

-The choice between noninvasive and invasive methods isn39t purely scientific; it39s also ethical.
+The choice between noninvasive and invasive methods isn't purely scientific; it's also ethical.
 Invasive techniques, while powerful, raise questions about consent, long-term effects, and the potential for misuse.
 Meanwhile, noninvasive methods, though safer, may struggle to meet the needs of patients with severe conditions.
 Balancing these considerations requires thoughtful deliberation and a patient-centered approach.

 # The Future: Bridging the Divide?